tcoppex/barbu/README.md

 ../bin/barbu
 ```

+### Known issues

+This project will not run on integrated GPU with Compatibility Profile only driver.

 ## References

 * ["An Efficient Representation for Irradiance Environment Maps"](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.458.6377&rep=rep1&type=pdf), Ramamoorthi, Ravi, and Pat Hanrahan. _Proceedings of the 28th annual conference on Computer graphics and interactive techniques_.
 2001.